Is the Original Sin Really Not a Sin but the Original Crime?

 “Tantrums usually last between two and 15 minutes.
 Violent tantrums that last longer than 15 minutes may be a sign of a more serious problem.
 If your child has lengthy, violent outbursts, talk to your healthcare provider.”

-And happen “an average of one a day.”
+And they normally happen “an average of one a day.”

 So, violent freak outs once a day of less that 15 minutes is “normal.”
 It is nothing to do with the child being forced into psychological servitude.
 It happens as the “child learns to becomes more independent” we are told.”